2025 Spring (mid-January start) Semester

 If English is not the primary language in which your prior education was delivered, applicants are required to provide evidence of English proficiency.
 TOEFL® or IELTS is preferred.

-Financial Documentation (not required for U.S. Citizens or Permanent Residents)
+Financial Documentation (not required for U.S. Citizens or U.S. Permanent Residents)

 A completed "International Student Financial Statement" is required to document the applicant's ability to pay the cost of attendance and in order to prepare the I-20 necessary to obtain the F-1 student visa.
 This financial statement should be submitted upon receipt of an official offer of admission.